The Last Exorcism

 The Last Exorcism is a 2010 American found footage supernatural horror film directed by Daniel Stamm.
 It stars Patrick Fabian, Ashley Bell, Iris Bahr, Caleb Landry Jones, and Louis Herthum.

-After years of performing exorcisms, a disillusioned evangelical minister decides to participate in a documentary chronicling his last exorcism while exposing the fraud of his ministry.
+The film tells the story of a disillusioned evangelical minister who, after years of performing exorcisms, decides to participate in a documentary chronicling his last exorcism while exposing the fraud of his ministry.
 After receiving a letter from a farmer asking for help in driving out the devil, he meets the farmer's afflicted daughter.

 The film received positive reviews from critics and was a box office success, grossing more than $70 million against a $1.8 million budget.

 A sequel, The Last Exorcism Part II, was released on March 1, 2013.